paulrobello/par_gpt/ARCHITECTURE.md

 ## Overview

 PAR GPT is a sophisticated command-line AI interface built with Python 3.11+.
 The architecture follows modern software engineering principles including modularity, separation of concerns, lazy loading, and comprehensive security measures.
+The application is built around the **PAR Utils** package - a fully-integrated reusable utilities framework that provides core functionalities like performance monitoring, security validation, error handling, and caching systems.

 ### Key Architectural Principles